openarsenalspecs/Civic-Tech/Umbrix.md

 - CPU usage
 - Route complexity
 - Obfuscation strength
+- Number of channels
+- Number of active AI agents

 Users should be able to select appropriate profiles rather than forcing maximum overhead on every connection.